adrianmc15/MATH156-Chord-Transcription/README.md

 Plan:
 - start with a CNN that just does chord qualities, then use the results to figure out the root note (maybe use another ML model for this)
 - do this by getting the frequency bin info and filling that as input (using cnn or even something else, like a clustering algorithm - experiment with a few different models) -> try an ensemble even, or different ones for chord qualities and root notes
+- Try to use top notes as input data in a KNN, RF etc.

 #### (Not in plan any more)